AmrAbouElkair/Alphastore/README.md

 ## How to run

-1 - Clone the repo by running (`git clone https://github.com/amrmahmoud20/Alphastore.git`)
+1 - Clone the repo by running (`https://github.com/AmrAbouElkair/Alphastore.git`)

 2 - `cd` into the project folder